 A simple syrup is just as easy to make as its name implies!
 There are just a few easy steps.

 - add 1 cup of sugar to 1 cup of water.

 - bring the mixture to a boil and then reduce the heat to a simmer.

 - simmer for 5 – 10 mins or until the sugar has dissolved and the mixture has thickened slightly.
 You want it to just coat the back of a spoon.
 You don’t want it too thick.

 And that’s it!
 The simple syrup will keep in an airtight jar for a long time in the fridge so we make a bunch and keep it on hand.

 How to Make a Strawberry Mojito

-Making a strawberry mojito is easy as pie.
+Making this mojito recipe is easy as pie.
 You just need to know a few steps and use a little elbow grease.

 - Add the rum, mint, and strawberries to a highball glass.
 Smash it all up with a cocktail muddler until the mint and strawberries are broken up.
 We love these nice tall highball glasses for mojitos!

 - Add the lime juice, and the simple syrup.
 Muddle briefly again.